bennoloeffler/deps.new.build.neil-tutorial/README.md

 ### TODO example e07: bringing all together

-A lib template
-A frontend-template
-A fullstack template
+I'd like to have a fullstack template with components that fit together and are either finished or maintained:
 - A template like kit
-- reasonable css as default
+- reasonable css as default (bulma, e06:simple.css)
 - routing
 - re-frame
 - user authentication and roles